RobOsipo/311_wk6_day1_er/README.md

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

-NOT NULL for a filled diamond, but  its looks like a blue lined filled diamond, its hard to tell, so in that case it's a NOT NULL simple attribute
+NOT NULL for a blue filled diamond, but  its almost looks like a blue lined filled diamond, its hard for me to tell with such a small icon, so in that case it would be a NOT NULL simple attribute

 3. How many foreign keys does the "payments" table have?
 How can you tell?